solana-labs/solana/docs/src/implemented-proposals/abi-management.md

+---
-# Solana ABI management process
+title: Solana ABI management process
+---

 This document proposes the Solana ABI management process.
 The ABI management process is an engineering practice and a supporting technical framework to avoid